The Stats Zone

 The first ever FIFA World Cup was won by Uruguay, who got the better of fellow South American nation Argentina by four goals to two.
 They repeated the feat 20 years later over South American opposition once again, this time beating Brazil in the decisive match of a final group stage.
 Had that game finished in a draw, Brazil would've finished top of the group and won the World Cup.

-Only three World Cups have been decided via a penalty-shootout.
+Only three FIFA World Cups have been decided via a penalty-shootout.
 The first came in USA 1994 when Brazil and Italy played out a goalless draw before the Brazilians edged the shootout 3-2.
 Since then, we've seen two more finals decided by penalty kicks, the latter of those between Argentina and France in 2022.
 Following a thrilling final in Qatar which ended 3-3 after extra time thanks largely to Kylian Mbappe's hat-trick for France, Argentina triumphed 4-2 on penalties with Lionel Messi scoring his side's opening spot kick.

 Football Latest